ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 - Obol is magical, nature is recogning

-- Ghulk take half physical damage, ordinary damage must be greater than 10
+- Ghul take half physical damage, ordinary damage must be greater than 10

-- Get Ghulk hearts and blood, kind of Elemental with Death and Dark Earth
+- Get Ghul hearts and blood, kind of Elemental with Death and Dark Earth

 ## Game 7 - 2026-02-01